TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search

-For the $k$-th group in the sequential decision-making process, the multi-vehicle MCTS method takes the flow $\mathcal{V_k}$ as input, encompassing vehicles within the current group $G_k$ as well as those from all preceding groups $G_1, G_2, \dots, G_{k-1}$.
+For the $k$-th group in the sequential decision-making process, the multi-vehicle MCTS method takes the flow $\mathcal{V}_k$ as input, encompassing vehicles within the current group $G_k$ as well as those from all preceding groups $G_1, G_2, \dots, G_{k-1}$.
 The time taken by vehicle $V_i$ in the earlier flow to finalize its decision is denoted as $t_i$.
 As the tree expands up to time step $t$, actions and states of $V_i$ from the previous group's decision results are directly retrieved if $t \leq t_i$.
-Conversely, if $t$ surpasses $t_i$, actions and states of $V_i$ are acquired from the prediction module.
-The states of all vehicles in the metanode are also obtained via the prediction module.
+Conversely, if $t$ surpasses $t_i$, actions and states of $V_i$ are acquired from the prediction module, which is a simple IDM in this study.
+The states of all HVs in the metanode are also obtained via the prediction module.
 Once the search tree concludes the decision-making for $G_k$, the outcomes and time steps for accomplishing driving intentions are documented.
 Following this, vehicles within $G_k$ are integrated into the previous flow.
-This iterative process persists until decisions are made for all groups within the sequential decision-making process.
+This iterative process continues until decisions are made for all groups in sequential decision-making process.

 Before utilizing the aforementioned approach for decision-making, it is crucial to determine the appropriate maximum vehicle number $N_{limit}$ within each group.
 We test the group-based MCTS algorithm in a freeway scenario containing a four-lane expressway to explore the effect of the selection of $N_{limit}$ on the algorithm performance.
 In this scenario, there are a total of 10 vehicles distributed across a 70-meter section, with at least six of them having the intention to change lanes.
-The decision module operates with a time step of 1.5 $s$, and the assessment of interaction possibilities considers the subsequent two time steps ($k=2$ in Eq. (\ref{eq:safty distance}).
+The decision module operates with a time step of 1.5 $s$, and the assessment of interaction possibilities considers the subsequent two time steps ($k=2$ in Eq. (\ref{eq:safety_distance})).
 The maximum of time steps is set as 10, which means that the search tree can expand up to the state at a maximum of 15 $s$.
-As $N_{limit}$ changes from 1 to 5, each test is repeated ten times under the same experimental setup.
-The results are shown in Fig. \ref{fig:N_limit_res}.
+To guarantee the scalability of our approach and the effectiveness of the grouping strategy, $N_{limit}$ ranges from 1 to 5, and each test is repeated ten times under same experimental setup.
+Results are shown in Fig. \ref{fig:N_limit_res}.